auturgy/cuav/source/index.rst

-Welcome to the CanberraUAV Image Processing Tools (cuav) Documentation!
+CanberraUAV Image Processing Tools (cuav) Documentation!
 =======================================================================
+Thank you for visiting our documantiaton pages this software is commonly used by UAS that search for unusual objects (such as people or livestock) on the ground.

-The CanberraUAV Image Processing (cuav) tools are designed to quickly and accurately locate objects of interest from a large set of photos.
-With the addition of flight logs of geo-tagging, it can also give the location of the objects.

-It can be run in realtime directly from a camera, or offine from a folder of images.
+Our image processing (cuav) tools are designed to quickly and accurately locate objects of interest from a broad set of photos, and with the addition of flight logs and geo-tagging, these tools can also give the location of the objects in question.
+Running on both Linux and Windows platforms these tools can be run in real-time directly from a camera, or offline from a folder of images.

-The tools can be run on both Linux and Windows platforms.

-Cuav was created by `CanberraUAV <http://canberrauav.org.au/>`_ as part of the `UAV Challenge <https://uavchallenge.org/>`_, in order to find a missing bushwalker from photos taken by a Unmanned Aerial System (UAS, commonly known as a "drone") as it flew over the search area at low altitude.
+CUAV was created by `CanberraUAV <http://canberrauav.org.au/>`_ as part of the `UAV Challenge <https://uavchallenge.org/>`_, to find a missing bushwalker from photos taken by an Unmanned Aerial System (UAS, commonly known as a "drone") as it flew over the search area at low altitude.

-This software is commonly used by UAS that are seach for unusual objects (such as people or livestock) on the ground.

 .. image:: Linuxcuav.png